skillrepos/cc-adv/labs.md

 It works: skill directories are **watched and hot-reloaded** mid-session.
 Commands and agents are not.

 **And `/triage` is no longer only yours to run.** A command's `description` is autocomplete text — nothing happens until you type the slash.
-A skill's `description` goes into Claude's *context*, so Claude can reach for it on its own. **A command is a skill only you can invoke.** *(Slides: "Custom Commands Are Skills Now".)*
+A skill's `description` goes into Claude's *context*, so Claude can reach for it on its own. **A command is a skill only you can invoke.**

 > **If `/triage` isn't found**, restart once — the watcher only follows directories that existed at session start.

 ---
 <br><br>

-## 6: Fork the Skill — Same Context, Separate Worker
+## 6: Next Level: Fork the Skill — Same Context, Separate Worker
 `context: fork` runs the skill in a **forked subagent**: it inherits your full conversation, but its work stays out of your main context.

 **Action:** Edit `.claude/skills/triage/SKILL.md`, add two lines to the frontmatter (see screenshot), and save: